 As expert hunter-gatherers, they have become adept at living off the land and have extensive knowledge of native flora and fauna.
 The Apartheid Museum in Johannesburg pays homage to this dark period in South African history and its many victims.
 Through various exhibitions, visitors can gain an understanding of the rise and fall of apartheid, as well as its key players.
 The museum also strives to help South Africans accept their country's past in order to work towards a better future.
 The destruction of Cape Town's District Six community is another important part of South African history that is often overlooked.

 Established in 1867, District Six was an impoverished but prosperous community comprised of 55,000 residents until its forced eviction in the 1970s.
 After demolishing many of the pre-existing buildings, the apartheid government had high hopes of selling the land as its main property.
 However, due to local and international pressure, these hopes were dashed and today, District Six remains a wasteland.
 In addition to exploring South Africa's history, visitors can also experience its vibrant culture.
 The Nguni people are a group of Bantu-speaking citizens who were formerly cattle herders and constitute the Zulu, Xhosa, Ndebele and Swazi peoples.

 Zulu dances are among the most popular festivals in South Africa and everyone dances this kind of dance.
+The dancers are dressed in elegant material and the songs shake the air as they dance.
 Robben Island is another important cultural destination located just 4 miles west of Cape Town.
-This island has a rich history that dates back to the 1400s when South Africans were banished and imprisoned for resisting colonialism.
-Visitors can explore Nelson Mandela's cell where he spent 18 years of his 27-year sentence and learn about his story from former political prisoners.
-From exploring historical sites to experiencing vibrant cultures, there are many ways to gain insight into Africa's rich heritage.
+Visits to the island include a visit to Nelson Mandela's cell, where he spent 18 of his 27-year sentence.
+Many tours are guided by a former political prisoner who offers unique insight into Robben Island's history.
+From visiting historical sites to experiencing vibrant festivals, there are many ways to explore Africa's rich cultural heritage.